dawsonbooth/predictive-text/README.md

 # `predictive-text`

 ## Description

-This is a short or long textual description of the project.
+This script provides a comparison of different predictive-text algorithms.

 ## Installation